Disability

 What Proof Do I Need in a Disability Discrimination Case?

-• Protected Disability Status: You must show that you have a qualifying disability under the ADA or FEHA.
-This typically requires medical documentation from a healthcare professional detailing your condition and how it limits your major life activities.
+• Protected Disability Status: You must prove you have a qualifying disability under the ADA or FEHA.
+This usually requires medical documents describing your condition and its effect on major life activities.

-• Connection Between Disability and Adverse Action: It is critical to establish a causal link between your disability and the adverse employment action.
-This can be demonstrated through direct evidence, such as the employer's discriminatory statements, or circumstantial evidence, like the suspicious timing of the adverse action following disclosure of your disability.
+• Connection Between Disability and Adverse Action: You must show a clear link between your disability and your employer's action.
+You can do this with direct evidence, such as discriminatory statements, or by demonstrating the timing of the action relative to your disability disclosure.

-Contact Our Disability Discrimination Lawyer in California Today
+Contact Our Disability Discrimination Lawyer in Fontana Today

 Discuss your disability discrimination case with us in a free initial consultation.
 Schedule an appointment by calling (909) 254-5771 or reaching out online to get started with our California disability discrimination attorney.